Here's what the FIRE movement can teach us about financial freedom and happiness.

 FIRE opponents point out its flaws

-"Work very hard at something you hate, for the money, and save a tremendous amount, giving up most pleasures so that you can live modestly and do what you want later in life," one reader commented in the New York Times article.
+"Work very hard at something you hate, for the money, and save a tremendous amount, giving up most pleasures so that you can live modestly and do what you want later in life," one reader commented on the New York Times article.
 "Why don't you just live modestly and do what you want, from the beginning?"

 FIRE proponents see frugality as optimizing happiness

 Others practice the FIRE philosophy with an emphasis on financial independence over the "retire early" part.
-For them, the goal isn't to sit around and play golf for over half of their life but to do work they actually enjoy, whether or not that's paid.
+For them, the goal isn't to sit around and play golf for over half of their life but to do work they actually enjoy, whether or not it's paid.

-"I like my co-workers, and I like what I do," read another New York Times comment, "but I can't wait to hit my FIRE number and say farewell.
+"I like my co-workers, and I like what I do," said another New York Times comment, "but I can't wait to hit my FIRE number and say farewell.
 Life is short.
 Give me one minute, and I can give you 20 things I'd rather be doing than working."

-While some consider the movement a form of masochism, Schneider describes FIRE not as a life of denial but a way of optimizing happiness.
+While some consider the movement a form of masochism, Schneider describes FIRE not as a life of denial but as a way of optimizing happiness.
 By that logic, the only real thing setting FIRE proponents apart from those following a traditional career route is that they get more pleasure from not having to work than from excess consumption.

 "Personally, the thing that makes me happy is freedom," Schneider said.
 "I can do what I want with my time.
 Travel when I want.
 Help people.
 Work on what I want.
 Do something that makes a difference.
 If owning a home is what would really make me happy, then I might choose differently."

 Key takeaway: While FIRE requires short-term sacrifices, many find it worthwhile for the life of happiness it supports.
 In other words, hard work pays off.